Know the Laws: New York

 Divorce is a legal action that ends or "dissolves" a marriage.
 Here are the basic steps for getting a divorce:

 "Grounds" are legally acceptable reasons for a divorce.
-As of October 12, 2010, NY now has a "no-fault" divorce ground.
+In New York, there is a "no-fault" divorce ground and fault-based divorce grounds.

-Generally, the court will determine how much money the other parent will pay to support your child.
+The court will determine how much money the other parent will pay to support your child.
 The court almost always uses set guidelines in a child support obligation worksheet to determine how much support you will receive.
-If you would like to see all of the factors that go into determining support, you can visit the NY State Child Support Website.
-The guidelines the court uses involve a very complex formula, but basically the court looks at both parents’ incomes, your child’s needs and the custody arrangements.
-Generally, whether you are the custodial parent or whether you share joint custody with the other parent will affect the amount of support.
+If you would like to see all of the factors that go into determining support, you can visit the NY State Child Support website.
+The guidelines the court uses involve a complex formula, but basically the court looks at both parents’ incomes, your child’s needs and the custody arrangements.
+Generally, whether you are the custodial parent or whether you share joint custody with the other parent will affect the amount of support you may get.
 To get a rough idea of how much support you may receive, you can visit AllLaw.com's NY child support calculator.
-However, this website only estimates the amount of support you may get.
+(Note: WomensLaw is not affiliated with this website.)

 To modify a child support order after it is established, either parent would have to show that there has been a substantial change in circumstances.
 Note: The paying parent's incarceration could be a reason for modification unless it is due to nonpayment of child support or a criminal offense against you or the subject child.* An order can also be modified without a substantial change in circumstances if, since the order was entered or last modified: